jfiume/CSS-athon/docs/proposal.md

 ### Bonus feature

-Add a more detailed step by step tutorial so the user can add their own code and it renders on the page
+Add a more detailed step by step tutorial building on the current functionality.